GenericMappingTools/pygmt/doc/maintenance.md

 adjusted upward on every major and minor release, but never on a patch release.

-## Backwards compatibility and deprecation policy
+## Backwards Compatibility and Deprecation Policy

 PyGMT is still undergoing rapid development.
 All of the API is subject to change until the v1.0.0 release.
 Versioning in PyGMT is based on the